 Swaps: The Company may enter into various types of swaps, including interest rate swaps, total return swaps, and credit default swaps.
 The primary risk associated with the Company's interest rate swap activity is interest rate risk.
-The primary risk associated with the Company's total return swap activity currently is equity market risk.
-The primary risk associated with the Company's total return swap activity currently is equity market risk.
+The primary risk associated with the Company's total return swaps is market price risk and the primary risk associated with credit default swaps is credit risk.

-The Company is subject to interest rate risk exposure in the normal course of pursuing its investment objectives.
-To help mitigate interest rate risk, the Company enters into interest rate swaps.
+The Company is subject to interest rate risk exposure in its normal course of pursuing its investment objectives.
+To help mitigate interest rate risk, the Company may enter into interest rate swaps.
 Interest rate swaps are contractual agreements whereby one party pays a floating rate of interest on a notional principal amount and receives a fixed rate on the same notional principal, or vice versa, for a fixed period of time.
+For interest rate swaps, the Company may pay fixed and receive floating or vice versa.
 Interest rate swaps change in value with movements in interest rates.

-The Company enters into total return swaps in order take a "long" or "short" position with respect to an underlying referenced asset.
+The Company may enter into total return swaps in order take a "long" or "short" position with respect to an underlying referenced asset.
 The Company is subject to market price volatility of the underlying referenced asset.
 A total return swap involves commitments to pay interest in exchange for a market-linked return based on a notional amount.
 To the extent that the total return of the security, group of securities or index underlying the transaction exceeds or falls short of the offsetting interest obligation, the Company will receive a payment from or make a payment to the counterparty.

-The Company enters into credit default swaps.
+The Company may enter into credit default swaps.
 A credit default swap is a contract under which one party agrees to compensate another party for the financial loss associated with the occurrence of a "credit event" in relation to a "reference amount" or notional amount of a credit obligation (usually a bond or loan).
-The definition of a credit event often varies from contract to contract.
-A credit event may occur (i) when the underlying reference asset(s) fails to make scheduled principal or interest payments to its holders, (ii) with respect to credit default swaps referencing mortgage/asset backed securities and indices, when the underlying reference obligation is downgraded below a certain rating level or (iii) with respect to credit default swaps referencing corporate entities and indices, upon the bankruptcy of the underlying reference obligor.
-The Company typically writes (sells) protection to take a "long" position or purchases (buys) protection to take a "short" position with respect to underlying reference assets or to hedge exposure to other investment holdings.
+Typically, a credit event occurs when the underlying reference asset fails to make scheduled principal or interest payments to its holders or when the underlying reference obligation is downgraded.
+The Company typically writes (sells) protection to take a "long" position or purchases (buys) protection to take a "short" position with respect to an underlying reference asset or to hedge exposure to other investment holdings.

-As of June 30, 2010, the Company is party to credit derivatives contracts in the form of credit default swaps on mortgage/asset backed securities and indices (ABSCDS).
-As a seller of credit protection via ABSCDS, the Company receives periodic payments from protection buyers, and is obligated to make payments to the protection buyer upon the occurrence of a "credit event" with respect to underlying reference assets.
-Written credit derivatives held by the Company at June 30, 2010 and December 31, 2009, respectively, are summarized below:
+As of September 30, 2009, the Company is party to credit derivatives contracts in the form of credit default swaps on mortgage/asset backed securities (ABSCDS).
+As a seller of credit protection via ABSCDS, the Company receives periodic payments from protection buyers, and is obligated to make payments to the protection buyer upon the occurrence of a "credit event" with respect to an underlying reference asset.
+Written credit derivatives held by the Company at September 30, 2009 and December 31, 2008, respectively, are summarized below: